NotIlya4/YetAnotherMarketplace/README.md

 # YetAnotherMarketplace
 This is a main repo of YetAnotherMarketplace project.
 YetAnotherMarketplace is a study marketplace website currently it has only a few features: `Register and login`, `Basket linked to user`, `Products sorting and filtering`.
+This project has short [video overview](https://youtu.be/IczJgJISVK4)

 ## Deploy
 To deploy an app do following steps: